Molly’s journey

 Story

-I have recently resettled in the US after more than a decade of international travel, humanitarian service, and yogic exploration.
-I had been traveling around the world for seven years when the suffering of the Middle East landed on my doorstep, ultimately taking the life of one of my closest friends.
+I returned to the United States after more than a decade of international travel, humanitarian service, and deep yogic exploration.
+What began as seven years on the road shifted irrevocably when the suffering of the Middle East landed on my doorstep—ultimately taking the life of one of my closest friends.

-Within a week of the 500 hour teacher training program finishing in Mexico, I found myself on the shores of the Greek island of Lesvos, where refugees were arriving in overfilled rubber dinghies from Turkey.
-We spent the next cold winter months helping the dinghies arrive safely which transpired into a five year journey of developing sustainable projects in Greece, Jordan, Turkey, and Iraq.
+Within a week of completing the program, I found myself on the shores of the Greek island of Lesvos, where refugees were arriving daily in overcrowded rubber dinghies from Turkey.
+Through the cold winter months, we helped boats land safely—work that quickly unfolded into a four-year journey of developing sustainable, community-centered projects across Greece, Jordan, Turkey, and Iraq.

-These short months changed everything and we quickly learned this had turned into a life path rather than a one time service trip.
-While I continue my efforts remotely - directing the Yoga Mandala Project - I am also now at home laying roots in Northern Arizona while co-creating an off-grid retreat center immersed in the high desert mountains through Mystic Arizona Escapes.
+Those early months changed everything.
+What I had imagined as a short-term service offering revealed itself as a life path.
+I continue this seva remotely as the Director of the Yoga Mandala Project while also laying roots in Northern Arizona where we are co-creating an off-grid retreat center nestled in the high desert mountains through Mystic Arizona Escapes.

 humanitarian.
-Yoga teacher. retreat center creator. non-profit leader. nature lover. mom. forever student.
+Yoga teacher. retreat center creator. leader. nature lover. mom. forever student.

 Work With Molly